What to Do if You Are Accused of Domestic Violence

 Speak with an Attorney

 If you have been arrested or you are being questioned for domestic violence, it is important that you speak with an attorney.
 Domestic violence charges carry harsh penalties; therefore, you need an attorney by your side to protect your rights.
-Speak with an attorney today at The Law Office of Timothy Armstrong, P.A. by calling 904-356-8618 or by filling out an online contact form.
+Speak with an attorney today at The Armstrong Law Group, P.A. by calling 904-356-8618 or by filling out an online contact form.